Worteks/ldapcon2019-llng-workshop/README.md

 Here are the configuration settings we will use:
 * Self registration: enabled (users can register their 2FA)
 * Authentication level: 5 (at least higher than the LDAP authentication level)
-* Issuer: PTS 2019 (or any name that you want to be displayed on user application)
+* Issuer: Workshop LL::NG (or any name that you want to be displayed on user application)
 * Interval: 30 (this is the default)
 * Range: 1 (this is the default)
 * Digits: 6 (this is the default)